nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should have the option of storing a local backup storage copy and enabling automatic backup.
+6. Should run without making the user wait too long.
+7. Should allow user to change the color scheme of the GUI.
+8. Should greet the user with compliments when the program is launched.

 ## Appendix D : Glossary